MahfujulSagor/imageflux-server/README.md

-# Cloudinary Image Upload and Delete API
+# ImageFlux Backend — Cloudinary Image Upload & Delete API

-This is an Express.js server that allows image uploads and deletions using the Cloudinary API.
-It includes two main endpoints for uploading images and deleting them based on their public ID.
+This Express.js backend handles secure and scalable image uploads and deletions via the Cloudinary API.
+It provides RESTful endpoints for managing image assets, designed for real-time, high-performance applications.

-## Features
+## Key Features

-- Upload images to Cloudinary using a file upload.
+- Upload images to Cloudinary with file handling and validation.
-- Delete images from Cloudinary using the public ID.
+- Delete images securely using Cloudinary public IDs.
-- JSON responses with status messages for uploads and deletions.
+- JSON-based RESTful API responses with status and error handling.
-- Handles CORS for cross-origin requests.
+- CORS enabled for cross-origin access from web and mobile clients.
+- Rate limit for api calls.

 ## Prerequisites